Safer Drinking Tips

 You can't pace yourself if you don't know how much you're drinking!
 Keep track by measuring your drinks if you're a party and waiting until your drink is empty before having refilling.

 This helps you space out the alcohol you consume, giving your body time to metabolize the alcohol and rehydrate.

-Not sure if you have an problem with substance use?
-Take a substance abuse screening.
+Not sure if you have a problem with alcohol?

 The Facts of Alcohol Use Disorder on Very Well Mind